haskell/blog.haskell.org/content/making-ghc-upgrades-easy/index.md

 * Many many libraries depend transitively on some library L  that uses Template Haskell.
 * So those libraries cannot work with a new version of GHC until the author of L has at least updated the version bound for their `template-haskell` dependency.

 This results in a lot of breakage when a new version of GHC comes out.
-And most of that breakage is unnecessary\!
+And most of that breakage is unnecessary!
 Most use only quotations and splices (which are perfectly portable), rather than using the AST directly (which is not).
 For more detail on different classes of Template Haskell usage, with different stability properties, see [Teo's blog post](https://informal.codes/posts/stabilising-th/), or [their talk at the 2025 Haskell Ecosystem Workshop](https://informal.codes/talks/hew25/).

 Thus motivated, Teo has been busy splitting up the previously-monolithic `template-haskell` package, whose API necessarily changed with each version of GHC, into several packages: